 - Custom migration system developed to transform, clean, merge, and export existing data from both WordPress and Infusionsoft to mongodb.

-Web application to connect former military personel with employers (customer)
+Web application to connect former military personnel with employers (customer)

 - Deconstructed high-level application description and wireframes into workable user stories.